TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 6 - Compliance Management/1.6.7-checking-the-result/_index.md

 weight: 70
 ---

 As depicted below, the default compliance page shows at a glance compliance status of the environment against different policies.
-The “Compliance cards” show the status of the environment against a compliance benchmark.
+The "Compliance cards" show the status of the environment against a compliance benchmark.

 ![Compliance dashboard](1.6.7-fig-1.png)